hanabi/hanabi.github.io/Beginners.md

   * From *Good Touch Principle*, Alice concluded that her 1 must be green 1, and had planned to play it as soon as possible.
   * Bob clues blue to Alice, which "fills in" the 1 and reveals that it is blue 1.
 The blue clue also touches a blue card on slot 1.
   * In this situation, Alice might be tempted to think that this is a *Play Clue* on a blue 2 in slot 1, especially considering that the slot 1 card was the only brand new card introduced in the clue (and that the focus of a clue should always be on the brand new card introduced).
-  * However, the fact that the blue clue "fixed" an impending misplay means that Bob may have had no choice but to clue blue, and he may not be necessarily trying to give a play clue.
+  * However, the fact that the blue clue "fixed" an impending misplay means that Bob may have had no choice but to clue blue, and he may not necessarily be trying to give a *Play Clue*.
   * Alice marks the blue card as either blue 2, blue 3, blue 4, or blue 5, and discards the blue 1.
 * Usually a *Fix Clue* will "fill in" the card to explicitly make it known that the card is unplayable or duplicated.
 However, it is also possible to perform a *Fix Clue* just by cluing the card again.
 For example:
   * Alice clues Bob number 1 and it touches three 1's.